Trusted By Builders, Architects & Self Builders Across The UK

 We complete your SAP conversion model

 We build a SAP conversion calculation that reflects the existing building and your proposed upgrades.
-We check new thermal elements, glazing and services against the relevant Part L requirements and provide clear recommendations
+We check new thermal elements, glazing and services against the relevant Part L requirements.

 You receive your SAP report for Building Control

-Once the SAP for conversion meets the required standards, we issue your design stage SAP report and Part L documentation.
-These can be sent straight to Building Control so that your conversion can proceed without hold ups.
+Once the SAP for conversion meets the required standards, we issue your design stage SAP report and Part L documentation for Building Control.

 As-Built SAP and EPC at completion

-When the conversion is finished we can update the SAP with the final specification, air test results and photographic evidence.
-We then provide the As-Built SAP and lodge the EPC for the new dwelling or dwellings.
+When the conversion is finished we can update the SAP with the final specification, air test results and photographic evidence, then lodge the EPC.

 What We Need for a Conversion SAP Calculation